d4rkr00t/evo/README.md

 ## TODO

 For Release
-- [ ] CI should use already published @evobuild/cli package
-- [ ] Explore optimisation by checking top level targets cache hit before proceeding to other tasks
 - [ ] Evo status
     - [ ] Show some stats info about the repo
 - [ ] Reporter